-1 Create a or select a page brick that will serve as a feeder page, the page that contains the pages and links that will appear on the page menu (Figure 39 on page 35).
-2 On the feeder page, create page and/or link bricks.
-Each brick will become a line item on your page menu, so place them in the order that you wish them to appear on the menu.
-You may also use shortcuts of existing page and link bricks.
-(See "Origin bricks and Shortcuts" on page 47)

-Note: Only page and link bricks from a feeder page will display on a page menu; other brick types will not display.

-3 Determine the page identification (durki value) of the feeder page from either the author or user side:

-•Author side: Move your cursor over a link to the feeder page and find the line containing durki= in the browser status bar (bottom of browser).

-•User side: Look at the URL in the Location or Address field of your browser.
+- 1 Make a page that contains the pages and links that you wish to appear on your menu.
+This is the feeder page.
+(See Figure 35: Page menu and feeder page) - 2 Determine the page identification (durki value) of the feeder page.
+To do this from the author side, move your cursor over a link to the feeder page and find the line containing durki= in the browser status bar (bottom of browser).
+Or, from the user side of the feeder page, look at the URL in the Location or Address field of your browser.
 The durki value is the numeral located directly after the = sign.
-Copy or write down the durki value.

-4 Go to the location where you wish to place the page menu.

-6 Select page menu from the menu.

-Figure 38: Insert page menu dialog box

-insert page menu general advanced

-page

-note ×

-ok [cancel]

-7 The insert page menu dialog box will appear (Figure 38).
-Enter the durki value of the feeder page (from step 2) into the page input field.

-8 Enter the size desired for your insert page menu.
+Copy or write down the durki value. - 3 Go to the location where you wish to place the page menu. - 4 Click the -insert- drop-down menu. - 5 Select page menu from the menu. - 6 The insert page menu dialog box will appear.
+(See Figure 34: Insert page menu dialog box) - 7 Enter the durki value of the feeder page (determined from step 2) into the page input field. - 8 Enter the size desired for your insert page menu.
 Size is the maximum number of rows that you wish the page menu to display on the user side.
-If the number of pages and links listed on the feeder page exceeds the number that you enter in the size field, the page menu will contain a scroll bar.
+If the number of pages and links listed on

-Click the ok button to insert the page menu brick.
+9 Click the ok button to insert the page menu brick.